askmike/gekko/docs/Configuring_gekko.md

 - apiKey is the API key for the Campfire user Gekko will connect using.
 - account is the subdomain for the account that the room belongs to.

-This file will explain all different parameters you can set in the [config](https://github.com/askmike/gekko/blob/master/config.js).

-The easiest way to configure Gekko is in the normal zone of the config:

-    config.normal = {
-      enabled: true,
-      exchange: 'MtGox', // 'MtGox', 'BTCe', 'Bitstamp' or 'cexio'
-      currency: 'USD',
-      asset: 'BTC',
-      tradingEnabled: false,
-      key: '',
-      secret: '',
-      username: 0 // only fill this is when using Bitstamp or cexio }

 ### Redis beacon

 This is an advanced plugin only for programmers!
 If you are interested in this read more [here](https://github.com/askmike/gekko/blob/localDB/docs/internals/plugins.md#redis-beacon).